RISE Webinar Series

 20 Years of TIMSS: International Trends in Mathematics and Science Achievement, Curriculum, and Instruction

-On May 31, 2017 the American Institutes for Research will host a presentation and discussion on a recently released report using data from the Trends in International Mathematics and Science Study (TIMSS) titled 20 Years of TIMSS.
-Since its first administration in 1995, the Trends in International Mathematics and Science Study (TIMSS) has become a prominent assessment of students’ knowledge, skills, and abilities in Mathematics and Science.
-Not only does TIMSS measure student achievement in mathematics and science, TIMSS also is designed to report on curriculum and instruction, as well as student background variables.
+On May 31, 2017 the American Institutes for Research hosted a presentation and discussion on a recently released report using data from the Trends in International Mathematics and Science Study (TIMSS) titled 20 Years of TIMSS.
+Since its first administration in 1995, TIMSS has become a prominent assessment of students’ knowledge, skills, and abilities in Mathematics and Science.
+Not only does TIMSS measure student achievement in mathematics and science, it is also designed to report on curriculum and instruction, as well as student background variables.
 TIMSS’ most recent administration in 2015 marks 20 years of this assessment being operationalized, which allows researchers and policy makers to gain a sense of changes in student achievement, curriculum and instruction, and student background variables over the last 20 years.
-This webinar will focus on the 20 years of TIMSS report and dig deeper in to the educational shifts and changes that have occurred in education systems around the globe.
+This webinar focuses on the 20 Years of TIMSS report and digs deeper in to the educational shifts and changes that have occurred in education systems around the globe.

 On February 22, 2017 the American Institutes for Research hosted a presentation and discussion on a recently released report using data from the Program for International Assessment of Adult Competencies (PIAAC) titled Highlights from the U.S. PIAAC Survey of Incarcerated Adults: Their Skills, Work Experience, Education, and Training.
 This report provided information on skills and competencies of the incarcerated adults, comparing to that of adults in U.S. households.
 The report also reported on the extent of inmates’ participation in formal education, empowerment classes (such as parenting or personal finance management), and job training programs.